 Anyone can write a screenplay after reading a few good books on screenwriting, memorizing the best screenplays, and bingeing on a few cinematic hits.

 However, if you’re wondering, ‘can I make it to Hollywood?’- the answer is it depends.

 There’s no questioning that a screenwriter needs talent and an active imagination, but it’s your grit that will help you get where you want to be.
 Screenwriting is an art that only gets perfected with practice, perseverance, and time.

 Having said that, there’s no harm in writing screenplays for fun.
 And yes, anyone can do that.

 Let's Write a Script

-So, that’s it for your guide on how to write a script successfully and use the correct screenplay format.
+So, that's it for your guide on how to write a script successfully.
 Now all that is left is to get started!
 Hopefully, a few of the tips in this guide will have brought you closer to starting your FADE IN: and beginning to create the images and ideas in your head.

 And you owe it to us and yourself, to do that.
 To follow your bliss.
 Because the world likely needs your ideas.
 The world needs your story, your journey.
 We never tire of our thirst for good stories.
 So what are you waiting for?